Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 [OSX-specific fork](https://github.com/cinquemb/firmware-mod-kit-osx)
 of the
 [Firmware Modification Kit](https://code.google.com/archive/p/firmware-mod-kit/),
-which compiles multiple different versions *unsquashfs* and includes a neat script called `unsquashfs_all.sh` that tries all of them.
-Let's give it a try:
+which compiles multiple versions of `unsquashfs` and includes a neat script called `unsquashfs_all.sh` to run all of them.
+It's worth a try.

 ![unsquashfs_all.sh mainrootfs.bin](http://i.imgur.com/sYi6PO6.png)